What is the Care Quality Commission?

 The CQC produces new guidance on care all the time.
 Below we have summed up some of the most recent guidance in which technology has an important role.

-Download our guide to how Unique IQ’s technology can help your home care organisation answer the 5 key lines of enquiry (KLOEs) of a CQC inspection.
+Download our guide to how Unique IQ’s technology can help your home care organisation during a CQC inspection.